 My loved one’s worlds’ were ripped apart — my mother felt like her entire Earth was shattered, my brother decided once and for all that the world was against him, and my Grandparents (who have always had a deep faith) felt that God had forsaken them.

 My friends went through every interaction we’d had for the last week, analyzing it, thinking how they should’ve known, how they could’ve stopped me, how if only they would’ve done something.
 They will never be the same.

 My teammates were shocked and confused.
-They thought our bond was deep, how could I have been struggling and not let a single one of them know it?
+They thought our bond was deep, how could I have not come to them?